Forrai-Zoltan/poetry/md/wheres_she.md

 Within, he stood amidst his books,
 a Wizard yet in youth.

-“She's gentle like the early Dawn,
+‘She’s gentle like the early Dawn,
 and like the Moon so bright;
 Bringest to me this forest fawn,
-you wisps and playful sprites!”
+you wisps and playful sprites!

-"Bear this spell to an elven miss,
+Bear this spell to an elven miss,
 A witch, or faerie queene.
 And ask them, with the sweetest kiss,
-Wish she be, my Helene?"
+Wish she be, my Helene?’

-***